Nursing

 Nursing Program Prerequisites

 Prior to applying to the Nursing Program, students must be admitted to DACC.
 Students are also responsible for understanding all of the information in the related-requirement science courses of Anatomy and Physiology I and II, regardless of when these courses were taken.
-In the event that they were taken more than seven years prior to admission to the Nursing program, these courses must be repeated for credit.

 Security Background Check